horankev/sfislands/README.md

-In the context of the constituencies of England, Scotland and Wales, there will be problems due to the presence of islands which will not feature in these graphs unless we attempt to pick out these islands and set up a buffer around them.
+In the context of the constituencies of England, Scotland and Wales, there will be problems due to the presence of islands which will not feature in a contiguity graph unless we attempt to pick out these islands and set up a buffer around them.
 This process is, however, cumbersome and can induce contiguities which are not intended.

 One potential remedy is to entirely exclude islands from the study, another is to construct a contiguity structure according to your desired